 Proseccos are sparkling wines similar to Champagne or cava but with a unique flavor profile from their grapes.
 Prosecco is light-bodied and lower in alcohol content than most sparkling wines like Champagne or cava.

-Proseccos tend to be sweeter than Champagne but still can vary widely in their sweetness-from dry to sweet-as well as their coloration-red, pink or white.
+Proseccos tend to be sweeter than Champagne but still vary widely in their sweetness-from dry to sweet-as well as their coloration-red, pink, or white.
 While the label on a prosecco bottle will say what style of sparkling wine it is (dry or sweet), you should know that this doesn’t always hold.

-Difference with Other Wines
+The difference with Other Wines

 FAQs